karimra/gnmic/docs/install.md

 # upgrade using package
 gnmic version upgrade --use-pkg
 ```

+Users, who leverage APT/YUM repository can use `apt`/`yum` utilities to perform upgrades.

 ### Windows
 Windows users should use [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) on Windows and install the linux version of the tool.